R2RsquaredLSE/web-lines/README.md

 .
 # Summary
 A central bank cross-border liquidity line is an agreement between two central banks to provide a collateralised loan of currency from one to the other.
 They have been around for a long time, but have risen in prominence since the global financial crisis.
-This dataset provides a comprehensive (to the best of our knolwedge and ability) repository for all lines in place since 2000.
+This dataset provides a comprehensive (to the best of our knowledge and ability) repository for all lines in place since 2000.
 This dataset was collated from public sources, so it can be **freely used** by other researchers.

 The dataset will be updated regularly to reflect the latest data.
 - **Vintage 1:** The dataset was last updated in May 2024 to cover lines in place until December 2023.